 When you talk to your doctor, you’ll be asked to provide as many details as you can about your symptoms, other medical conditions, family health issues, and your head pain history.
 “We want to know anything that’s ever happened with your brain,” says Dr. Seng.

-You’ll also be asked about your personal habits – including diet and exercise, or your average levels of stress – and may be requested to keep a migraine diary for one month.
-During this time, you’ll write down every time you have head pain and what it feels like, says Dr. Seng.
-For example, is the pain pulsing or pressing?
+You’ll also be asked about your personal habits, including diet and exercise, and may be requested to keep a migraine diary for one month.
+During this time, you’ll write down every time you have head pain and what it feels like, says Dr. Seng: Is the pain pulsing or pressing?
 On just one side of your head or both?
 Where does the pain start, and how severe is it on a scale of 1 to 10?
 Does your pain get worse with exercise?
 “This diary is really going to tell the doctor everything he or she needs,” says Dr. Seng.
 “When diagnosing migraines, we look for two of these four symptoms: severity, pounding or pulsing quality, one-sided pain, and pain that gets worse with physical activity.”2

 Part 2: The Medical Exam